zplayads/report_api/Report API for Developer.md

 ### 1.4 Interface limit
 * Signature is used to verify permission
-* After verification, the same resource is limited to request 100 times a day

 ### 1.5 Interface Verification
 After verification is approved, developers need to pass 3 parameters in their requests